drahosj/308labs/lab-06/report.md

 ## Command Line Printer Program
 cli-printer was implemented, with full support for all required and optional arguments.
 It does not have an interactive mode.
-Usage information can be printed with -u, and
+Usage information can be printed with -u, and full help is available with -h.